Genusbiz/docs/developers/installation and configuration/configure and maintain genus server/special considerations for azure sql.md

 * Leave the "Database" field for Active and Descriptive partition blank.
 * Fill in "Schema" field for Active and Descriptive partition.
 Use different names, e.g: g_desc and g_active.

 Configure "Physical Database Properties" in the same way as the directory database, by using a schema instead of a database.
 Check "Delimit Names"
+Click "Advanced.." and add name "AZURE" with value "1"

 Not supported features:
 * Editing of file data.